dj-wasabi/versiondb/README.md

 ## How does it work

+First, the product is in very early stages. :) Same as the documentation.. :)

 See []() to properly configure the container before proceding with the next steps.

 When the API is running, we can do the following: